Who is Edgar F. Codd – Creator of the Relational Database Management System?

 Codd, one of the most prolific authors in Computer Science publishing hundreds of papers over his lifetime, also managed to find time to author a number of books and booklets.
 Some of these included:

-- The Relational Model for Database Management: Extensions for Integrity, Availability and Services
+- The Relational Model for Database Management: Version 2

 - The Relational Model: A Retrospective Review – IBM Systems Journal, Volume 18 Issue 1 January 1979